 Safeway Waterfront Blues Fest

-Safeway Waterfront Blues Fest is celebrating its 30th Anniversary and attendees can expect a star-studded line up like never before.
-This festival brings the best crowds and music the whole family will love from July 1-4.
-It features 150 performances which includes both local and national bands, including Chris Isaak, Joss Stone, Galactic, and Booker T Stax Revue.
+Safeway Waterfront Blues Fest is celebrating its 31st Anniversary and attendees can expect a star-studded line up like never before.
+This festival brings the best crowds and music the whole family will love from July 4-7.
+It features a large array of performances which includes both local and national bands, including The Revivalists, Beth Hart, and Ruthie Foster.

 Gov. Tom McCall Waterfront Park